KDE/threadweaver/examples/HelloWorldRaw.in.md

 The `QDebugJob` class simply prints a message to `qDebug()` when it is executed.
-To implement such a custom job class, it is inherited from `Job`.
+To implement such a custom job class, it is inherited from `ThreadWeaver::Job`.
 By overloading the `run()` method, the "payload", the operation performed by the job, is being defined.
 The parameters to the run method are the job as the queue sees it, and the thread that is executing the job.
 The first parameter may be surprising.
 The reason that there may be a difference between the job that the queue sees and `this` is that jobs may be decorated, that means wrapped in something else that waddles and quacks like a job, before being queued.
 How this works will be explained later, what is important to keep in mind for now is not to assume to always find `this` in the queue.

 @@snippet(HelloWorldRaw/HelloWorldRaw.cpp,sample-helloworldraw-main,cpp)

 This time, in the `main()` function, four jobs in total will be allocated.
-Two of them as local variables (j1 and j2), one (j3) dynamically and saved in a `JobPointer`, and finally j4 allocated on the heap with `new`.
+Two of them as local variables (j1 and j2), one (j3) dynamically and saved in a `JobPointer`, and finally j4 is allocated on the heap with `new`.
 All of them are then queued up for execution in one single command.
 Wait, what?
 Right.
 Local variables, job pointers and raw pointers are queued the same way and may be mixed and matched using